avyas26/openshift-cluster-operator-projects/README.md

 # openshift-cluster-operator-projects
-OpenShift cluster operators mapped to their respective projects
+This mind map shows OpenShift cluster operators mapped to their respective projects.